Colorectal (Colon) Cancer

 Monitoring

 Serum CEA should be regularly monitored after surgery.
 A serial increase in CEA from a preoperative baseline suggests recurrence and requires further examination (ie, imaging and clinical assessment).
-For stage II, III, and IV tumors, CEA should be measured every 3-6 months for 2 years, then every 6 months for 3 additional years after surgery.
+For stage II, III, and IV tumors, CEA should be measured every 3-6 months for 2 years, and then every 6 months for 5 additional years after surgery.

 Pharmacogenetics